 What Are Billable Hours?
 A Complete Guide for Freelancers and Agencies

-Billable hours are the hours you spend on client work that you can charge for.
-They are the core of how freelancers get paid and how agencies stay profitable.
+Billable hours is a time-based billing method where clients pay for every hour logged on their deliverables.
+This is the core of how freelancers get paid and how agencies stay profitable.

 What Are Billable Hours?